How Is Child Support Calculated in Illinois?

 When parents divorce in Illinois, child support is determined by a formula that changed on July 1, 2017, when Public Act 99-764 amended the Illinois Marriage and Dissolution of Marriage Act (IMDMA).
 Instead of the old method of relying on the net income of the non-custodial parent, there is now an income-share system that holds both parents accountable for child support based on how much they financially contributed to the combined household income while married.

-Many factors affect the amount of child support, and each situation is different; so if you are having issues with child support, it pays to seek legal assistance.
-The compassionate and experienced Illinois family-law attorneys at Wolfe & Stec understand the stresses of divorce and recognize the concerns parents have for the well-being of their children.
+If you are having issues with child support, it pays to seek legal assistance.
+The compassionate and experienced Illinois family law attorneys at Wolfe & Stec understand the stresses of divorce and recognize the concerns parents have for the well-being of their children.
 We offer a free initial consultation to examine your individual situation and help come up with solutions that are best for you and your family.

 Illinois parents must support a child until the child turns 18, or until 19 or graduation if the child is still attending high school full-time, or if a child is disabled and not capable of self-support.
 Judges may also order parents to help with the expenses of a child over 19 who is attending college.